3D Optical Profiling Microscope

 3. Measurement speed is also a key element for accurate measurement.
 Measurement is first performed slowly, and the speed is increased until no fluctuation occur in the measured values.

-Benefits of 3D Surface Profilers
+Benefits of 3D Optical Profiling Microscopes

 3D measurement systems fall within two main categories: contact and non-contact systems.
 Contact systems utilize a probe or stylus that physically makes contact with the surface being measured.
 The VK-X Series is a non-contact measurement system, that overcomes common limitations of contact systems.